- Need a quick abrasive sanding tool?

 WEN 6321 3×21, 7 amp, Belt sander

-The 7-amp motor spins the belt at 820 feet per minute, allowing for fast and easy stock removal.- The WEN sander’s front roller design allows sanding even tight spots and hard to reach corners.
+The 7-amp motor spins the belt at 820 feet per minute, allowing for fast and easy stock removal.- The WEN sander’s front roller design helps sanding even tight spots and hard-to-reach corners.

 - Powerful yet lightweight, weighing only six pounds.